tonk-labs/gribi/TECHNICAL.md

 Modules are distributed and consumed via external package managers.
 Currently there is only a Gribi library in Typescript (so most modules should be in NPM).

 Modules may communicate directly with each other or they may communicate with something called a RootSystem, which provides a unified interface to external stateful systems (e.g. Ethereum, AWS, etc).

-After a year of prototyping various apps and games that incorporate ZK, we've felt firsthand the unique pains and strains that go with applied cryptography.
-We've carefully picked the abstractions and distinctions that separate each component of the Gribi design pattern to streamline development, sidestepping the need for monoliths, middleware and bespoke cryptographic logic.

 # What can I use Gribi for today?